mkonicek/coding-time/content/blog/wordle/index.md

 slug: /mutability
 ---

-[Wordle](https://www.powerlanguage.co.uk/wordle/) is a fun game which became very popular at the beginning of 2022.
-After playing the game a few times it became clear the hard part was coming up with words which satisfy the constraints which would be trivial for a program to do.
+The game [Wordle](https://www.powerlanguage.co.uk/wordle/) became very popular at the beginning of 2022.
+After playing the game a few times it became clear the hard part was coming up with words which satisfy the constraints.
+This is something trivial for a program to do.
+I was curious how well a program would do in the game.

 Here is an example Wordle solved by the program described in this blog post:

 ![Wordle solution from January 22, 2022](./0122.png)

-Here is how the program described below does solving 2k different games of Wordle:
+Here are the stats on how well the program can solve Wordle:

 ```txt
 Played 2315 games of Wordle